 PLEASANTON carries a small town ambiance with a metropolitan edge that contributed to its inclusion as the only Bay Area city on Money Magazine's 2010 list of America's 100 Best Small Cities.
 This city of 70,000 supports a thriving business community of more than 4,000 companies, from Fortune 500 to home-grown innovation firms.
-Pleasanton's highly educated population and workforce reflect a community that values education and has a preeminent school system.
+Pleasanton's community includes a highly educated population and workforce.
 Downtown Pleasanton is a charming historic destination with a mix of unique shops, services, and restaurants.
 Nearby Stoneridge Shopping Center features more than 165 specialty stores.